Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Traits - I chose a trait that said I could immediately select a new perk, but I was not offered a new perk.
 Why?**
   - You will be able to choose this perk when you next level up.

-- **Ultra-wide - Can I use an ultra-wide resolution with Uranium Fever?**
+- **Ultrawide - Can I use an ultrawide resolution with Uranium Fever?**
   - Yes.
-Enable the appropriate optional mod pertaining to your monitors aspect ratio.
+Enable the appropriate preset corresponding to your monitor's aspect ratio in the `Optional - Settings` separator in Mod Organizer 2.

 - **Updates - Will updating impact my saves?**
   - Unless specified otherwise, your saves will still work, though updates after starting a save may introduce small bugs.